rl-institut/open_plan/docs/model/components.rst

     - Deep-ground geothermal plant (ground assumed to allow unlimited extraction of heat, not depending on season)

 Fuel sources are added as dispatchable sources, which can have development, investment, operational and dispatch costs.
-They are added to :ref:`energyProduction.csv <production>`, while setting :ref:`filename-label` to :code:`None`.

 Fuel sources are for example needed as source for a diesel generator (diesel), biogas plant (gas) or a condensing power plant (gas, coal, ...), see :ref:`energy_conversion`.

-Energy providers, even though also dispatchable sources of generation, should be added via :ref:`energyProviders.csv <providers>`, as there are some additional features available then, see :ref:`energy_providers`.

-Both energy providers and the additional fuel sources are limited to the options of energy carriers provided in the table of :ref:`table_default_energy_carrier_weights_label`, as the default weighting factors to translate the energy carrier into electricity equivalent need to be defined.

 .. _energy_conversion: